How much does it cost to remove a tree?Get a free quote now

 Tree surveys and arborist reports

-You only need planning permission if the tree removal requires blocking a footpath or road.
-If this is the case, contact your local council to get permission to block off the street so the tree can be removed safely.
+You only need planning permission if the tree removal process requires blocking a footpath or road.
+If this is the case, contact your local council to get permission to block off the street so that the tree can be removed safely.